btc100k/shamir_seed_qr_codes/README.md

 * (optional) pip3 install --upgrade pip setuptools wheel
   * This might not be necessary, but I used on Macintosh & Raspberry Pi
 * (optional) pip3 install cmake
   * I needed this on Raspberry Pi, but not on Macintosh
+* (optional) sudo apt install ninja-build
+  * I needed this on Raspberry Pi, but not on Macintosh
 * pip3 install opencv-python
 * (install zbar, but this is platform specific.
 See below)